-Proceeds of the 2003 bonds were used to prepay the District's outstanding 1994 certificates-of-participation and the District's outstanding 1977 U.S. Economic Development Administration loan and pay the costs of issuance incurred in connection with the issuance of the 2003 bonds.
-As of June 30, 2013, the District had refunded the 2003 bonds with the issuance of the 2012 loan.
+Proceeds of the 2003 bonds were used to prepay the District's outstanding 1994 certificates-ofparticipation and the District's outstanding 1977 U.S. Economic Development Administration loan and pay the costs of issuance incurred in connection with the issuance of the 2003 bonds.
+As of June 30, 2013, the District had refunded the 2003 bonds with the issuance of the 2012 loan (See note 8)